JacobFischer/ts-typed-events/README.md

 # ts-typed-events

-Strongly typed event emitters for [TypeScript](https://www.typescriptlang.org/).
+Strongly typed event emitters for [TypeScript].

 This is a TypeScript project, although the built code is available in the package without any runtime dependencies, it is solely designed around the